Michael Frendo (engineer): Career

+Cisco Systems

+Frendo was Vice President for Vice President for Systems and Software Engineering for Cisco's Voice Technology group.

 Infinera

 In 2010, Frendo joined the optical transmission equipment manufacturer Infinera as Vice President of Architecture.
 Working for Infinera, he headed the team responsible for developing systems and optical architecture, as well as their implementation over the long-term.

 Polycom

 In May 2014, Frendo assumed the position of executive vice president of worldwide engineering at Polycom, a multinational voice and video communication technology company.
-In this position, he leads Polycom engineers around the world in creating visual collaboration products to be used anywhere.

-Journey.ai

-After leaving Polycom, Frendo was appointed as the CTO of the new technology company Journey.ai.
-Journey.ai Identifies Platforms, solves for security, privacy, and customer experience.

-Investments

-Michael Frendo has been known to invest in internet startups, financial businesses and restaurants.
-He has recently been part of the opening of an upscale sports bar in Niagara-on-the-Lake called Bricks and Barley's, along with a lot of properties across the Niagara Region.
+He later helped complete the deal of HP purchasing the company in an all-cash transaction of $40 per share, implying a total enterprise value of approximately $3.3 billion, inclusive of Poly's net debt.